zhaizhonghao/HLF-NodeSDK/README.md

 * Import the identity into the wallet
 * List the identities existing in the wallet
 * Export the chosen identity from the wallet
+* Create the channel
+* Join the channel
 * Install the chaincode in the specific channel
 * Instantiate the chaincode in the specific channel
 * Query the specific chaincode